McGarvs/cs124/README.md

 Authors: Danica Du & Dylan McGarvey

+Sharing logic for a given task list:
+* OWNERS can...
+  * Edit the task list
+  * Share with additional emails
+  * Delete the task list
+* USERS SHARED WITH can...
+  * Edit the task list
+  * Unshare the document with themselves (effectively removing their own email from the task list's "sharedWith" list of emails, so the task list no longer shows up in this user's task list view)

 TODO: (higher priority)
 * make add-email-input box clear input text after clicking "+" button
 * add error checking to prevent duplicate emails to be added
+  * COMPLETED in code but still needs UI to let user know
 * style "share" button
 * indicate email of owner of task list in a nice looking way
-* indicate to users who don't have permission to update/change lists (as of right now, only owners can make changes or add emails) that they don't have permission to do the action.
-And prevent the UI from updating when (in the console logs), there are permission errors since this user doesn't have the permission to do this action.
+*  (COMPLETED) prevent the UI from updating when (in the console logs), there are permission errors since this user doesn't have the permission to do this action.
 * (COMPLETED) hide delete-list button to people who are NOT owners of the current tasklist
 * (COMPLETED) hide delete-email button to people who do not have that email and are NOT owners of the current tasklist